apache/ofbiz-framework/README.md

 `gradlew pullPlugin -PrepoUrl="http://www.example.com/custom-maven" -PrepoUser=myuser -PrepoPassword=mypassword -PdependencyId="org.apache.ofbiz.plugin:myplugin:0.1.0"`

-### Pull a source plugin
+### Pull an official plugin from source control

-Download a plugin from source control (currently subversion) and place it in the plugins directory.
-This is mostly useful when working on the trunk branch as it requires the latest version of a plugin
+Download an official plugin from source control (currently subversion) and place it in the plugins directory.
+In addition, this task also executes the "install" task if it is defined for the plugin being downloaded.

+This task is mostly useful when working on the trunk branch as it pulls in the latest version of a plugin

 `gradlew pullPluginSource -PpluginId=ecommerce`

+### Pull all official plugins from source control

+Download all officially supported plugins from source control (currently subversion) and place them inclusive of their ".svn" directory in /plugins.
+WARNING!
+This task deletes the /plugins directory and replaces it with the official plugins.

+`gradlew pullAllPluginsSource`

+This task makes it easy to download and develop officially supported plugins.
+It is mostly used by developers or individuals working on the trunk branch.
+We do not recommend using this task on releases of OFBiz, instead consider using the "pullPlugin" task to get the correct version of a plugin compatible with your release.

 ### Install a plugin